yashwant25bai10061/digital-literacy-project/README.md

 ---

 ## Repository Structure
-According to the project brief, this repository is organized as follows:
+This repository is organized as follows:

 * `README.md`: Project overview and module summaries (this file).
 * `report/`: Contains the full written `Project_Report.pdf`.